markgw/uh-nlp19/docs/day5/index.md

 ### Exercise 1.2

 Consider the following scenario: a database consists of 10,000 documents in total, of which 10 are relevant.

-* Is accuracy an appropriate metric for this scenario?
+* Is accuracy an appropriate metric for evaluating the performance of a retrieval system in this scenario?
 Why/why not?

 * **Submit your answer**